 - The Book of Mormon has an entire musical number, Hakuna Matata-style, called "Hasa Diga Eebowai", about the Ugandans' hatred of God.

 Elder Price: Excuse me, what exactly does that phrase mean?

 Mafala: Well, let's see..."Eebowai" means "God", and "Hasa Diga" means "Fuck you!"
 So I guess in English, it would be, "Fuck you, God!"

 - Elie Wiesel's play The Trial of God: the last surviving Jews in a village that has undergone a horrifying pogrom stage a trial to convict God for letting such things happen.
 Wiesel has said that he based the play on a similar trial he witnessed as a teenager during his time in Auschwitz.

-- In God of War, Kratos, the mortal champion of Ares, sets out to kill the God of War in revenge for what he did to him, and to be freed from the torment of his memories as a reward from the other gods.
-After avenging the death of his family, which he blames on Ares but really was just his own fault for slaughtering every man, woman, and child during his massacres, Athena reminds him that the gods always only promised to forgive his sins, but not to free him from the torment of his own memories.
+- In the first game, Kratos, the mortal champion of Ares, sets out to kill the God of War in revenge for what he did to him, and to be freed from the torment of his memories as a reward from the other gods.
+After avenging the death of his family, Athena reminds him that the gods always only promised to forgive his sins, but not to free him from the torment of his own memories.
 Which doesn't really make him any less angry at gods in general.

 - In the second game, Zeus decides that Kratos is being more trouble than he is worth it as the new God of War and arranges to get rid of him.
 Which prompts Kratos to try to kill the King of the Gods himself.
 To do that, he kills the Sisters of Fate and frees the Titans from Tartarus, to where they were banished by Zeus.
 And kind of accidentally kills Athena.